Last Updated: 6/5/22 | June 5th, 2022

 - Honorable Mention: Your travel credit card

-OUR TOP PICK: Safety Wing
+OUR TOP PICK: SafetyWing

-Safety Wing is one of the new players in the travel insurance world.
-It’s a Norwegian startup based out of California that is specifically focused on remote workers and digital nomads.
+SafetyWing is one of the newer players in the travel insurance world.
+It’s a Norwegian startup based out of California specifically focused on remote workers and digital nomads.
+You don’t have to set an end date for your trip, as the monthly subscription will simply renew until you cancel (which you can do at any time).
 To me, they are the best overall company out there.
 They offer really affordable and robust policies.

-Here’s a quick overview of Safety Wing:
+Here’s a quick overview of SafetyWing’s Essential plan:

-- Offers affordable monthly plans with a deductible
+- Offers super affordable monthly plans

 - Plans can be purchased at home before you go or abroad after you’ve departed